 - 1. Press and hold the power button until the LED light goes out completely and the system shuts down. - 2.
 Press and hold the power button until the LEDs start blinking slowly (approximately 10 seconds).
 Then release the button. - 3.
-Within four seconds after the LEDs start blinking, press the power button twice to engage the factory reset. - 4.
-Wait while the video system reverts to the default factory settings.
+Within four seconds after the LEDs start blinking, press the power button twice to engage the factory reset. - Wait while the video system reverts to the default factory settings.
 When finished, the video system restarts automatically.
-This may take a few minutes. - When the system has been successfully reset to factory settings, the Setup assistant starts with the Welcome screen.
+This may take a few minutes.